-The Route 28 East Project Area is show in Figure 27, and includes the commercial and industrial zoned land surrounding Route 28 at the Mashpee/Barnstable Town Line and extending roughly between Old Mill Road and Cape Drive.
+The Route 28 East Project Area is shown in Figure 27, and includes the commercial and industrially zoned land surrounding Route 28 at the Mashpee/Barnstable Town Line and extending roughly between Old Mill Road and Cape Drive.
 The Project Area is approximately 57 acres.

-The Project Area is currently used by a mix of large and moderately sized commercial and industrial structures, with generous setbacks and associated parking fields (Figure 2).
-In terms of acreage, the majority of this area is zoned Industrial (61%), although a lot of the Route 28 frontage is commercially zoned, with the industrial zoning toward the rear.
-Residential uses surround the Project Area entirely, with the area to the immediate north being mostly residentially used but is mostly in the town of Barnstable.
+The Project Area currently contains a mix of large and moderately sized commercial and industrial structures, with generous setbacks and associated parking fields (Figure 28).
+In terms of acreage, the majority of this area is zoned Industrial (61%), although the majority of the Route 28 frontage is commercially zoned, with the industrial zoning toward the rear.
+Residential uses entirely surround the Project Area, with the residential area to the immediate north being located in the Town of Barnstable.

 Table M shows potential buildout numbers for the Project Area.
-The buildout results indicate that there is very little residential development potential in this area, and even though the capewide buildout suggests there is some non-residential development potential it is spread among the approximately 30 properties in the district with very little development potential in any one location.
+The buildout results indicate that there is very little residential development potential in this area, and even though the Capewide buildout suggests there is some non-residential development potential, it is spread throughout the approximately 30 properties in the district with very little development potential in any one location.